The Jackass Narcissist.

 The narcissists are staring at you to see how vulnerable you are.

-Some believe that the narcissist uses their stare to look through you to your soul for the sole purpose of determining whether you are viable prey or not.
+Some believe that the narcissist uses their stare to look through you.
+They peer into your soul.
+Their sole purpose is to determine whether you are suitable prey or not.

 How to move on after a narcissist?